LaiaMartinezMotis/Available-Licenses-Research/README.md

      - [Importance of IP in video games]
      - [Types of IP]

 - [Ways to keep safe your own IP]

      - [Copyright]

+           - What is copyright?
+           - What can be protected by copyright?
+           - What can I do with copyright?

      - [Trademark]
      - [Patent]
      - [TradeSecret]

+#### What is an IP (Intellectual Property)?